-- The student may wear one ring or wedding set if married or engaged. - No bracelets are allowed. - Neck chains may be worn concealed under the uniform. - Only one small ear stud (pierced) may be worn in each ear; however, male students are not allowed to wear earrings at the clinical site or while in clinical attire. - No dangling earrings or ear charms may be worn in clinical settings. - No nose piercing or other visible body piercing or tattoos are allowed in clinical settings. - A watch with second hand must be worn in the clinical setting. - Perfume, cologne, and body sprays are not permitted to be worn in the clinical setting. - Deodorants and antiperspirants with strong odors may be subject to removal. - Chewing gum is not permitted within the clinical setting.
+- The student may wear one ring or wedding set if married or engaged. - No bracelets are allowed. - Neck chains may be worn concealed under the uniform. - Only one small ear stud (pierced) may be worn in each ear; however, male students are not allowed to wear earrings at the clinical site or while in clinical attire. - No dangling earrings or ear charms may be worn. - No nose piercing or other visible body piercing or tattoos are allowed. - A watch with second hand must be worn.

+- Perfume, cologne, and body sprays are not permitted to be worn. - Deodorants and antiperspirants with strong odors may be subject to removal. - Chewing gum is not permitted.